aws-samples/reinvent2019-svs217/README.md

     Type: AWS::SNS::Topic
 ```

 This template defines a serverless application containing an [Amazon Simple Notification Service (SNS)](https://aws.amazon.com/sns) topic.
-Now we will embed a SAR app that connects to the Amazon SNS topic and saves any messages published to the topic to an S3 bucket.
+Now we will embed a SAR app that connects to the Amazon SNS topic, and saves any messages published to the topic to an S3 bucket.

 1. Go to the AWS SAR [public application search](https://serverlessrepo.aws.amazon.com/applications) and search for "event storage", and look for an app called `fork-event-storage-backup-pipeline` published by AWS in the search results.
 Note, you will have to check the "Show apps that create custom IAM roles or resource policies" checkbox just below the search text input in order to find this app.
 Once you find the app, click on it to see its details.
 If you have trouble finding this application, here is a [direct link](https://serverlessrepo.aws.amazon.com/applications/arn:aws:serverlessrepo:us-east-1:077246666028:applications~fork-event-storage-backup-pipeline).
 1. Click the Deploy button to be redirected to the AWS Console.